INRIM/runtask/doc/exectiming.rst

-To have a more ordered and efficient task execution, the scheduling time is designed to be discrete with elementary increments of the tick quantity, as can see from the second formula.
+To have a more ordered and efficient task execution, the scheduling time is designed to be discrete with elementary increments of the tick quantity, as it can be seen from the second formula.
 Also the system time has a minimum increment tick, but this quantity is generally far lower (generally 1 microsecond) than the scheduling time tick.
 So, the system time can be considered continuous with respect to the scheduling time.